kgrons/aapb-fellows_webinar/README.md

 # aapb-fellows_webinar
-Documentation webinar for the American Archive of Public Broadcasting Fellows on March 15, 2018 at 8pm Eastern.
+Documentation webinar for the American Archive of Public Broadcasting [Preservation Fellows](https://americanarchivepb.wordpress.com/2018/01/03/aapb-welcomes-public-broadcasting-preservation-fellowship-spring-2018-cohort/) on March 15, 2018 at 8pm Eastern.
 Link to recorded webinar (TBD).

 ## PRESENTATION